-Covered Services include outpatient and inpatient pre-natal and post-partum care for the following (less any applicable Copayments, Deductible Amounts, or Coinsurance Percentage):
+Covered Services and supplies include outpatient and Inpatient pre-natal and post-partum care for the following:

-- exams, and screenings, - prenatal diagnosis of genetic disorder,
+- 1. exams, and screenings,

-- laboratory and radiology diagnostic testing,
+- 2. prenatal diagnosis of genetic disorder,

-- infertility diagnosis (treatment is excluded),
+- 3. laboratory and radiology diagnostic testing,

-- in utero treatment for the fetus.
+- 4. infertility diagnosis (treatment is excluded),

-- health education,
+- 5. in utero treatment for the fetus,

-- nutritional counseling,
+- 6. health education,

-- risk assessment,
+- 7. nutritional counseling,

-- childbirth classes.
+- 8. risk assessment,

-- vaginal or caesarean childbirth delivery in a Hospital or birthing center, including facility fees,
+- 9. childbirth classes,

-- Complications of Pregnancy,
+- 10. vaginal or caesarean childbirth delivery in a Hospital or birthing center, including Facility Fees,

-- termination of Pregnancy,
+- 11. Complications of Pregnancy,

-- services of an advanced registered nurse practitioner specialist in midwifery, or
+- 12. termination of Pregnancy,

-- other Medically Necessary services.
+- 13. services of an advanced registered nurse practitioner specialist in midwifery, or - 14. other Medically Necessary services.

-Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk Pregnancy and may be subject to preauthorization requirements.
+Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk Pregnancy and may be subject to Prior Authorization requirements.

-An inpatient stay is covered for at least 48 hours following a vaginal delivery, and for at least 96 hours following a caesarean delivery.
-There is no limit for the mother's length of inpatient stay, where the mother is attended by a provider who is a Physician, certified nurse midwife, physician's assistant, or advanced registered nurse practitioner.
-The attending provider will determine an appropriate discharge time, in consultation with the mother.
-Prior or Concurrent Authorization is required when a physician or other healthcare provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a caesarean section.
+An Inpatient stay is covered for at least 48 hours following a vaginal delivery, and for at least 96 hours following a caesarean delivery.
+There is no limit for the mother's length of Inpatient stay, where the mother is attended by a Provider who is a Physician, certified nurse midwife, physician assistant, or advanced registered nurse practitioner.
+The attending Provider will determine an appropriate discharge time, in consultation with the mother.
+Prior or concurrent Authorization is required when a Physician or other healthcare Provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a caesarean section.

-Follow up care after discharge including the type and location of follow-up care will be determined by the attending provider in consultation with the mother and will include but is not limited to services provided by Attending Physicians, home health agencies, and registered nurses as licensed in the state of Washington.
+Follow up care after discharge including the type and location of follow-up care will be determined by the attending Provider in consultation with the mother and will include but is not limited to services provided by Attending Physicians, Home Health Agencies, and registered nurses as licensed in the state of Washington.

 Other maternity benefits include parent education, assistance, and training in breast or bottle feeding and the performance of any necessary and appropriate clinical tests.
-Comprehensive lactation support and counseling, by a trained provider during pregnancy and/or in the postpartum period, and costs for renting breastfeeding equipment are covered under Preventive Care Benefits.
+Comprehensive lactation support and counseling, by a trained Provider during Pregnancy and/or in the postpartum period, and costs for renting breastfeeding equipment are covered under Preventive Care Benefits.

-We do not require attending providers to obtain prior authorization for maternity services or care they believe to be Medically Necessary.
+We do not require attending Providers to obtain Prior Authorization for maternity services or care they believe to be Medically Necessary.